Raw Cacao vs. Cocoa

 One of the most easily identified differences between both ingredients is taste.
 Though you can consume either element without adding additional flavors to them, cacao has a much more bitter taste.

-That's why Blossom blended cacao with oat milk, vanilla bean and maple syrup to create a flavorful, nutrient-dense base to our superfood lattes.
+That's why Blossom blended cacao with oat milk, vanilla bean and coconut sugar to create a flavorful, nutrient-dense base to our cacao latte.

 On the other hand, cocoa has a less bitter flavor and has been added to milk and other drinks for years.
 Also, generally, chocolates, are made from cocoa powder to concentrate the flavors of chocolate.